spanningtime/voque/README.md

 # DIRECTIONS
-USER: Sign up and then log in with your information.
+USER: This use case is designed specifically for mobile phones.
+For best results please view using the mobile phone options within your browser's developer tools.
+Sign up and then log in with your information.
 Use the code "pleasehirewilliam" to access the default songlist that's set up.
 Search for a song or browse the small list.
 Click the song and click submit to send a request.
 You can also login to an admin account to view the request that was just sent.

-ADMIN: Login to see the admin side of things with email: ryan@gmail.com  password: "password" Click "view requests" to see those incoming requests.
+ADMIN: This use case is designed specifically for tablets & desktops/laptops.
+Login to see the admin side of things with email: ryan@gmail.com  password: "password" Click "view requests" to see those incoming requests.

 ##What is it?